2009 Honda Civic

 The five-speed manual gearbox is a bit rubbery, and hitting the desired gear requires careful aim.

 The Si engine is powerful.
-Hard acceleration is often accompanied by torque steer, a tug on the steering wheel that calls for some driving.
+Hard acceleration is often accompanied by torque steer, a tug on the steering wheel.
 Around 6000 rpm the engine delivers a power surge as the i-VTEC's variable valve mechanicals shift emphasis from torque to horsepower.
 A helical-type, limited-slip differential enhances traction in angry driving situations.

 The Si Sedan is almost as much fun as the Si Coupe.
-The sedan rides on a wheelbase that's two inches longer and is a tick heavier (by 60 pounds).
+The sedan rides on a wheelbase that's two inches longer and is a tick heavier (by 59 pounds).
 So, it's a tick slower in acceleration, although it takes a stopwatch to notice.
-Steering response isn't quite as sharp, despite the sedan's thicker front stabilizer bar and different shock tuning from the coupe's.
+Steering response isn't quite as sharp, either.